Missouri county aerial photographs produced by the Agriculture Stabilization and Conservation Service.

 James A. Stevens Papers, 1878-1884 (R0192)

-The James A. Stevens Papers contain a journal of a missionary for the American Sunday School Union in southeastern Missouri.
-Stevens promoted and organized Sunday school classes in Butler, Madison, Saint Francois, and Wayne counties from a base in Fredericktown.
+The James A. Stevens Papers contain photocopies of a journal of a missionary for the American Sunday School Union in southeast Missouri.
+Stevens promoted and organized Sunday school classes in Butler, Madison, St. Francois, and Wayne counties from a base in Fredericktown.